TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          this setting is an integer it will be interpreted as a page id to which the link will be directed.

-         If the value is "NONE" the original link to the page will be kept although it will generate a page-not-found situation (which can of course be picked up properly by the page-not-found handler and present a nice login form).
+         If the value is :ts:`NONE` the original link to the page will be kept although it will generate a page-not-found situation (which can of course be picked up properly by the page-not-found handler and present a nice login form).

+         See :ref:`menu-common-properties-showaccessrestrictedpages`
-         See "showAccessRestrictedPages" for menu objects as well (similar feature for menus)
+         for menu objects as well (similar feature for menus)

    Example
          ::